“How I Was Betrayed in 2015”: Jonathan Opens Up Amid Call to Join 2027 Race

 “Politics in the Nigerian standard is about betrayals.
 I have witnessed a lot of betrayal during the 2015 election.”

-He added that it is difficult to find any Nigerian politician who will keep to his or her words.
-He stressed that their promise in the morning would change in the afternoon and evening.
+According to Daily Trust, he added that it was difficult to find any Nigerian politician who kept to his or her word, frankly stating that their promises in the morning would change in the afternoon and the evening.

 Read also